External Entity CRUD Actions

 Overview

-An External Entity accepts data not stored in Decisions to create a Data Structure used similarly to an internal Data Structure.
+An External Entity uses data not stored in Decisions to create a Data Structure used similarly to an internal Data Structure.
 The External data may also build actions within a Configuration Folder similar to its internal counterparts.

 External Entities shine in use cases where an external database or structure cannot be migrated into a different environment, and users want Portal visible actions on the data.